Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-In the three years to 2019, supply chain risk associated with wastewater treatment and disposal services has been moderate.
+In the three years to 2020, supply chain risk associated with wastewater treatment and disposal services has been moderate.
 Many wastewater treatment methods require a number of chemicals to clean the water based on standards set by the EPA.
-A shortage in the supply or sudden change in the price...
+Thus, a shortage in the supply or sudden change in the...
 Subscribe to learn more.